 Avoid Meaningless Discussions

 That’s why, if we don’t know a topic the best thing to do is be silent and avoid meaningless discussions that would lead us nowhere because of our lack of knowledge.
-However, whenever we can, we must make an effort to deepen our faith and get informed, even of the latest news regarding the Church, to avoid being caught unprepared.
+However, whenever we can, we must make an effort to deepen our faith and be informed, even of the latest news regarding the Church, to avoid being caught unprepared.

 “This is a faithful saying, and these things I will that thou affirm constantly, that they which have believed in God might be careful to maintain good works.
 These things are good and profitable unto men.
 But avoid foolish questions, and genealogies, and contentions, and strivings about the law; for they are unprofitable and vain” (Titus 3, 8-9).